 It is our urgent global priority to address the complex and interconnecting needs of turning green investment opportunities in emerging markets into reality.
 By working together with public and private stakeholders, we hope our work will mobilize the financial sector, and accelerate the transition to a low-carbon global economy.

-A member of the World Bank Group, IFC is the largest global development institution focused on the private sector in emerging markets.
-IFC works in more than 100 countries, using its capital, expertise, and influence to create markets and opportunities in developing countries.
-In fiscal year 2021, IFC committed a record $31.5 billion to private companies and financial institutions in developing countries, leveraging the power of the private sector to end extreme poverty and boost shared prosperity as economies grapple with the impacts of the COVID-19 pandemic.
+IFC — a member of the World Bank — is the largest global development institution focused on the private sector in emerging markets.
+IFC works in more than 100 countries, using our capital, expertise, and influence to create markets and opportunities in developing countries.
+In fiscal year 2023, IFC committed a record $43.7 billion to private companies and financial institutions in developing countries, leveraging the power of the private sector to end extreme poverty and boost shared prosperity as economies grapple with the impacts of global compounding crises.

 FOUNDING MEMBER AND